 - Weaker customer support

-Proton VPN User Experience & Compatibility
+Proton VPN User Experience and Compatibility

 Let’s kick off this Proton VPN review by discussing our experience with it.
 We’ll start with its compatibility, as your first contact with the VPN will be through its apps.
 Right off the bat, we have positive news.

-Desktop and Mobile Experience
+📱 Desktop and Mobile Experience in Our Proton VPN Review

-While you can connect with one click, and that works wonderfully, the app does look like a tech fest.
-As experts, we enjoyed it, but still admit that the Settings menu is a bit of a mess.
+But we still admit that the Settings menu is a bit of a mess.
 We love its color-changing UI, where the app is green when you connect and red when you disconnect, and is without protection.
+Proton VPN’s iOS/Android apps are more straightforward, as expected from mobile VPN applications.

-Proton VPN does a good job on mobile apps.
-They’re more straightforwardm as expected from mobile VPN applications.
 As for its browser extension, it’s phenomenal, especially its VPN for Chrome, with spoofing, Secure Core routing, and other advanced features found in its full apps.
 Finally, you get 10 simultaneous connections.

-Router Support
+🛜 Router Support

-In our Proton VPN review, we tested it many times, and its router support isn’t bad, although it could be better.
+In our Proton VPN review, we tested it many times, and its router support isn’t bad, but it could be better.
 It offers guides for several router firmware versions.
 Proton VPN supports AsusWRT, DD-WRT, OpenWRT, pfSense, Tomato, Vilfo, and others.
 Furthermore, you get tutorials with images for each.

-Is Proton VPN Safe & Secure?
+Is Proton VPN Safe?
 Security Features Examined

 If you didn’t skip the introduction to this review of Proton VPN for 2026, you know that this VPN’s main focus is security (and privacy).
 Based in Switzerland, the country’s stern privacy laws make for one of the safest services you can get.
 However, let’s review Proton VPN and its security features and see what exactly we get.

-Modern Tunneling Protocols & Encryption
+🧬 Modern Tunneling Protocols and Encryption

 The VPN offers the best tunneling protocols: